Ghostskwad/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: Terminal referenced a name error on Toy(s), which by convention should have just been Toy.

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: react indicated no JSON input on the patch request, meaning the backend wasn't rendering the JSON

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: Error code indicated there was no route for DELETE, so I added a destroy route.